-Several of our Capesize vessels operated under a pool arrangement for Capesize vessels with CCL in 2021, 2020 and 2019.
-All vessels were redelivered to us as of December 31, 2021.
-Revenues and expenses for our owned vessels generated through this pool arrangement are presented gross.
-We consider ourselves the principal under the charter parties with the customers for the vessels that operate under this pool arrangement, primarily because we consider ourselves to have control over the service to be transferred for the customer under the charter parties.
-CCL, as pool manager, calculates the total pool revenues, pool expenses and pool results based on each participant's reported results.
-Based on the aggregated pool results as defined under the pool agreement and a pre-determined pool key, reflecting a vessel's earning capacity, CCL calculates and allocates a pool result for each vessel.
-The difference between the calculated pool result for our owned vessels and the actual result from the charter party with the third party customer is a settlement amount with CCL.
+Several of our Capesize vessels operated under a pool arrangement for Capesize vessels with Capesize Chartering Ltd. ("CCL") in 2021 and 2020.
+All vessels were redelivered to us in 2021.
+Revenues and expenses for our owned vessels generated through this pool arrangement were presented gross.
+We considered ourselves the principal under the charter parties with the customers for the vessels that operated under this pool arrangement, primarily because we considered ourselves to have control over the service to be transferred for the customer under the charter parties.
+CCL, as pool manager, calculated the total pool revenues, pool expenses and pool results based on each participant's reported results.
+Based on the aggregated pool results as defined under the pool agreement and a pre-determined pool key, reflecting a vessel's earning capacity, CCL calculated and allocated a pool result for each vessel.
+The difference between the calculated pool result for our owned vessels and the actual result from the charter party with the third party customer was a settlement amount with CCL in 2021 and 2020.
 This settlement amount allocated under the pool arrangement, is presented as other operating income (expenses), net, in our consolidated statements of operations.

-Our Ultramax vessels operated under a RSA, for Supramax vessels managed by CTM in 2021, 2020 and 2019.
-All vessels were redelivered to us as of December 31, 2021.
-Under this RSA, CTM performs both commercial and operational functions related to the contracts with the third party customers.
-CTM as manager, records all revenues and voyage expenses for all vessels under the arrangement which include vessels owned by third parties.
-The revenues and voyage expenses are pooled together, allocated and the net result is distributed to each participant under the arrangement in accordance with an agreed-upon formula.
-Under this RSA, CTM also operates and therefore controls the use of our owned vessels included under the arrangement.
-As a result, the RSA for our vessels with CTM is considered to meet the definition of a lease.
-We account for the transactions with CTM as variable rate operating leases and recognize revenues for the applicable period based on the net amount to be distributed by CTM
+Our Ultramax vessels operated under a revenue sharing agreement ("RSA"), for Supramax vessels managed by C Transport Maritime S.A.M. ("CTM"), formerly known as C Transport Holding Ltd, in 2021 and 2020.
+All vessels were redelivered to us in 2021.
+Under this RSA, up to 2021 CTM performed both commercial and operational functions related to the contracts with the third party customers.
+CTM as manager, recorded all revenues and voyage expenses for all vessels under the arrangement which include vessels owned by third parties.
+The revenues and voyage expenses were pooled together, allocated and the net result were distributed to each participant under the arrangement in accordance with an agreed-upon formula.
+Under this RSA, CTM also operated and therefore controlled the use of our owned vessels included under the arrangement.
+As a result, the RSA for our vessels with CTM was considered to meet the definition of a lease.
+We accounted for the transactions with CTM as variable rate operating leases and recognized revenues for the applicable periods based on the net amount to be distributed by CTM.